-Marilyn was given the Hero Award for her writing on Facebook pages about addiction and recovery.
+Marilyn was given the Hero Award in 2017 for her writing on Facebook pages about addiction and recovery.
 Her passions for writing, recovery, and helping others means that collaboration works for any type of blog.

 In 2016, the Friends of Recovery Book Reviewers group awarded her “Best Addiction Writer” of the year.